 fog lifting over Deception Island

 icebergs near Deception Island

 Our return crossing of the Drake was a rough one.
 I am assuming this was due to us catching the tail end of the storm that caused us to spend an extra day sheltered behind islands in Antarctica.
 Our ship pitched and rolled all day and all night.
+Barriers and warning signs were placed in front of doors to prevent passengers from going to the outside portions of the decks.
 With all the ship movement, walking became difficult at times.
 When I started to feel queasy, I took a half of a Dramamine tablet and then napped for about an hour.
 I felt much better when I awoke.
 I'm sure things could have been much worse if it were not for the ship's stabilizers.
 That night as I lay in bed, I felt like I was on a giant pendulum that swung slowly from side to side.
 Incredibly, nothing fell over in our cabin despite all the ship movement.
 Continue...